KurtzmanLab/SSTMap/_posts/2019-12-05-getting-started.md

 ```bash
 sudo apt-get install g++
 ```
-Step 5 : Install the sstmap by wheel
+Step 5 : Install the SSTMap by wheel

 if you get the souce code by git clone:
 ```bash